Tell Me Why

 "My dad is not insensitive.
 I have seen him cry."

-The questions are not going to stop those 2 kids will have a lifetime worth.
-Hell, I am grateful I can still call my dad and ask him my own questions.
+The questions will not stop those 2 kids from having a lifetime worth.
+I am grateful I can still call my dad and ask him my own questions.

 I will never deny my children the search for answers in life.
-All of us search for a meaning to life’s mystery’s I just wish I could get answers to my questions!
-Maybe I will rapid-fire questions just as my son does on our 13 hour car ride home, I will finally get some answers.
+All of us search for a meaning to life's mystery.
+I just wish I could get answers to my questions!
+Maybe I will rapid-fire questions just as my son does on our 13-hour car ride home, and I will finally get some answers.

 Captain Imperfecto 4 wheeling it at Sunburst Adventures on July 13, 2017 (3:51 PM)